 Schedule meetings, or start them whenever by sending an URL invite that you can personalize.
 If someone can’t make it to the meeting, record it, so the information is not lost.
 Oh, and you can access the meetings from any device (like your computer, phone, or tablet), so being on the road is not an excuse anymore.

 Word, Excel, PowerPoint, One Note, and Outlook are integrated on Skype for Business.
 This allows you to share files or to work on them at the same time with your peers.

 What are the benefits of knowing how to use Skype for Business?

 It’s obvious that Skype could be a boost for your business’ communications, not only that, it can help you manage your employees in a better way.

-Knowing how to use Skype for Business can help you save lots of money on phone bills since now most of your business’ communications will be via the Internet.
-Skype for Business has a small price of $2 per month per user, but the service goes beyond just a phone call, so you’ll be saving on your phone bill and getting a lot of extra features.
+Knowing how to use Skype for Business can help you save lots of money on phone bills since now, most of your business’ communications will be via the Internet.
+Skype for business has a small price of $2 per month per user, but the service goes beyond just a phone call, so you’ll be saving on your phone bill and getting a lot of extra features.

-Reaching clients that are far away from you will now be extremely easy and it could help increase your customer satisfaction, thus, reflecting in your revenue.
+Reaching clients that are far away from you will now be extremely easy, and it could help increase your customer satisfaction, thus, reflecting in your revenue.

-And what’s best and most important for you, all your data will be secured, as it offers enterprise-grade security that will keep hackers away and you will be able to maintain private communication inside your business.
+And what’s best and most essential for you, all your data will be secured, as it offers enterprise-grade security that will keep hackers away and you will be able to maintain private communication inside your business.

 How to use Skype for Business?